You are here

 - Apply for an alternative teacher license using the eLicensing system.

 - Determination of requirements met will result in an online "alternative license pending employment/program" status, which you, the candidate, employing districts and alternative programs may easily confirm through the eLicensing system.
 (CDE no longer provides a "statement of eligibility (SOE)" memo.)

 - CDE will continue to honor SOEs issued prior to Dec.
-1, 2017, provided that the endorsement area identified is still current at the time of submission of an employment contract and statement of assurance (SOA).
+1, 2017, provided that the endorsement area identified is still current at the time of submission of a completed and signed statement of assurance (SOA).